3 Days in Stockholm: The Ultimate Stockholm Itinerary

 Go on the Stockholm Ghost Walk

-Ready for the grand finale?
 After dinner, stroll up to Gamla Stan for an equally fun and frightening experience that youโre going to love: the Stockholm Ghost Walk.

-On this lanternlight walking tour, you’ll learn about Stockholmโs ghostly legends and TRUE war and murder stories (like the Stockholm Bloodbath of 1520 executed by the Danes).
+You’ll learn about Stockholmโs ghostly legends and TRUE war and murder stories (like the Stockholm Bloodbath of 1520 executed by the Danes).

 Letโs quickly cover how to get to downtown Stockholm, whether youโre flying, bussing, or taking the train.